-- The movie will be played back in slow motion when you follow steps 1 3 on pp. 128 129. - You can change the playback speed of movies shot in a mode by using the included software.
+- The movie will be played back in slow motion when you follow steps 1 3 on p.
+126. - You can change the playback speed of movies shot in mode by using the included software.
 For details, refer to the ImageBrowser EX User Guide.